jordibalcellss/esbart/README.md

 ## Description

-esbart allows any organization to manage an LDAP directory.
-It does not handle transactions using LDIF files, instead, it presents an oriented interface based upon the *domain controller* functionalities commonly related to user accounts and their credentials, groups, etc.
+esbart allows any organization to easily manage an LDAP directory.
+It does not handle transactions using LDIF files, instead, it presents an oriented interface based on the *domain controller* functionalities commonly related to user accounts and their credentials, groups, etc.

 The software will also deliver one-time password change tokens via email to streamline the unattended credential management, and also instructional emails to set-up and welcome users.